-10. In the light of the strategic importance of IT applications to ImmD for achieving its business objectives and missions, coupled with the rising public aspiration for better services as well as the rapid pace of technological development, ImmD needs to constantly review and update its ISS plans to make full use of IT to support and enhance ImmD's operation and service delivery.
-For example, new sets of functionalities and upgraded system capacities are required to be put in place in a timely manner to maintain the high productivity and quality of services amidst the increasing workload on all fronts.
+9. In the light of the strategic importance of IT applications to ImmD for achieving its business objectives and missions, coupled with the rising public aspiration for better services as well as the rapid pace of technological development, ImmD needs to constantly review and update its ISS plans to make full use of IT to support and enhance ImmD's operation and service delivery.
+For example, new sets of functionalities and upgraded system capacities are required to be put in place in a timely manner to maintain the high productivity and quality of services of ImmD amidst the increasing workload on all fronts.
 ImmD also needs to review, update and implement its IT strategic plans on an on-going basis under a dynamic operation and technical environment as well as new immigration policies and changing public needs.
-Having regard to the scale and complexity of the IT installations and applications in ImmD as well as the experience gained in the development and implementation of the ISS-2 projects in recent years2, the above is unlikely to be achievable without the dedicated inputs of a CSM.
-The holder of the proposed permanent CSM post will play an essential role in the formulation, review and implementation of ImmD's future ISS plans.
+Having regard to the scale and complexity of current IT installations and applications in ImmD, the above is unlikely achievable without the dedicated inputs of a CSM.
+The holder of a permanent CSM post1 will play an essential role in the formulation, review and implementation of ImmD's ISS plans.
 He/She will also oversee the enhancement of those complicated and inter-dependent IT applications and infrastructure on an on-going basis so as to satisfy the public desire for continuous improvement to ImmD's services.

-- 11. Efficiency aside, system reliability and information security are also very important.
-Many of the IT applications in ImmD are of large-scale, mission-critical and with a high degree of complexity and inter-dependency.
-Uninterrupted and high-performance IT service is among ImmD's prime concerns as it is of critical importance to ensure the smooth flow of people across the boundary.
+10. Efficiency aside, system reliability and information security are also very important.
+Many of the IT applications in ImmD are of large scale, mission-critical with high degree of complexity and inter-dependency.
+Uninterrupted and high-performance IT service is among ImmD's prime concerns as it is of critical importance to ensure the smooth flow of people and goods across the boundary.
 These facilities have to be properly managed to uphold their reliability and security under the changing technical and business environments.
-Given the scale and complexity of the IT systems in ImmD, the management of these sophisticated systems and infrastructure and the need to maintain a high level of information security require the continual services of an experienced technical expert at the directorate level. - 12.
-Apart from maintaining and enhancing the existing production systems, ImmD embarks on new projects from time to time to cope with new business objectives/policies and e-government initiatives.
-For example, apart from those planned under the current ISS, three major projects with capital outlay
+Given the scale and complexity of the IT systems in ImmD, the management of these sophisticated systems and infrastructure and the need to maintain a high level of information security require the continual services of an experienced technical expert at the directorate level.